 In a recent post, I wrote about the similarities between those who deny the legitimacy of global warming science and those who deny the legitimacy of GMO science (specifically, that GMO foods are safe to eat).
 I could add to this list; denial of the safety of vaccines, denial that evolution occurs, and, most amazingly, denial that the earth is round.
 To keep it simple, I’ll stick with the first two.

 In both cases, pretty much every major scientific organization in the world with recognized authority and expertise in these subjects has made a statement.
 The globe is warming due to human activities; there are no negative health effects from eating GMO food.

-A scientific consensus is a hard barrier to overcome, but if people base a belief on ideology, they will always come up with something they think trumps science.
-While happily accepting scientific conclusions about, say, geochemistry, this reasonable attitude flies out the window when it comes to their pet ideology-bound subject.
+A scientific consensus is a hard barrier to overcome, but if people base a belief on ideology, they will always come up with something they think trumps the science.
+While happily accepting scientific conclusions about, say, principles of chemistry, this reasonable attitude flies out the window when it comes to their pet ideology-bound subject.

 When there is a scientific consensus, the obvious task of the denier is to somehow de-legitimize the science, and explain why it’s wrong for their special subject.
 Typical strategies: